tjeaneric/blog-app/README.md

 # blog-app

-<h2>This blog app allows the users to view, read, create, update,delete and comment on the posted posts</h2>
+<h2>This blog app allows the users to read, create, update,delete and comment on the posted posts</h2>
 <hr>

+**Only authenticated users can create, update, delete and comment.**

+Want to checkout it out?
+Visit [https://korona-blog.herokuapp.com/]

 Clone This Project (Make Sure You Have Git Installed)